 I’m sure that some of you read #8 in “Why so many women cheat on their husbands” and were like, “LOL What?
-No.” That’s okay, it’s cool.
-It’s not for everybody.
-But I’m surprised I’ve not read any of the better game writers confront this subject.
-Lots write about threeways (there are a bunch of threeway stories in Tom Torero’s Daygame) but none, I think, have gone this far.
-Am I missing a game writer who has gone this road?
-If I have shoot me a comment.
+No:” that’s okay, it’s cool, hedonistic top sexual experiences aren’t for everybody… yet I’m surprised I’ve not read any of the better game writers confront this subject.
+Lots discuss basic threeways (there are a bunch of threeway stories in Tom Torero’s Daygame) but none I’ve read have gone so far as to systematize group sex.
+Am I missing a writer who has gone this road?
+Shoot me a comment.

-Consensual non-monogamy is harder to pitch to the average chick than one-on-one dating, but in my opinion it’s more honest.
-Especially for players.
-Beyond honesty, it may be more efficient, too.
-About a quarter of girls dump me or flat out refuse when I mention it.
+Consensual non-monogamy is harder to pitch to the average chick than one-on-one dating, but in my opinion it’s more honest for a guy uninterested in a wife and family.
+It’s an especially useful frame for players.
+Beyond honesty, it may be more efficient, too… about a quarter of girls dump me or flat out refuse when I mention it.
 About a quarter are gung-ho.
 About half are ambivalent.
 I don’t think it’s wise to bring up non-monogamy until you’ve been sleeping together for a while and she’s firmly converted into your frame.
 Players know the tipping point when chicks flip from evaluating the man for sex to knowing the man is evaluating her for a relationship.
 For most chicks, it’s valuable to get past that point before dropping the sex-club omb.

-Three very good sex sessions is a rule of thumb for strong conversion, but every guy must learn for himself what this means.
+Three very good sex sessions is a rule of thumb for strong conversion, but every guy must learn for himself what strong conversion means and how long it takes a given girl to get there.
 Some girls are also fundamentally non-monogamous in a masculine sort of way and they will never be deeply converted.
 Some guys don’t want to recognize this but it’s true.

-So I bring up the game and non-monogamy thing because Neil Strauss’s Game sequel, The Truth (a great book you should also read even if you disagree with the end), has him exploring non-monogamy:
+Neil Strauss’s Game sequel, The Truth (a great book you should also read even if you disagree with the end) has him exploring non-monogamy:

 I look up and see a yoga stud from Kamala’s pod.